University and Department Policies

 - Vandalism and Theft: Intentionally mutilating, defacing, destroying, removing, or unlawfully taking University property to include library materials, computer hardware or software.

 Students knowing of a violation of this Honor Code shall:

 - Report the violation to the instructor if the violation is limited to acts within a specific course.

 - Report the violation to the Chair of the department if the violation(s) involve(s) multiple courses, or the vandalism of University property, or activities that have implications and consequences beyond the scope of a single course.

 The University of Louisville is committed to providing access to programs and services for qualified students with disabilities.
 Students with disabilities, who need reasonable modifications to successfully complete assignments and otherwise satisfy course criteria, are encouraged to meet with the instructor as early in the course as possible to identify and plan specific accommodations.
-If you are a student with a disability and believe you require accommodation to participate in and complete requirements for this class, contact the Disability Resource Center (Robbins Hall, 852-6938) for verification of eligibility and determination of specific accommodations.
+If you are a student with a disability and believe you require accommodation to participate in and complete requirements for this class, contact the Disability Resource Center (119 Stevenson Hall, (502) 852-6938) for verification of eligibility and determination of specific accommodations.
 Students may be asked to supply a letter from the Disability Resource Center or other documentation, which will assist in modification planning.